MVIG-SJTU/AlphaPose/README.md

 To match poses that correspond to the same person across frames, we also provide an efficient online pose tracker called Pose Flow.
 It is the **first open-source online pose tracker that achieves both 60+ mAP (66.5 mAP) and 50+ MOTA (58.3 MOTA) on PoseTrack Challenge dataset.**

+## News!
+Now [**beta pytorch** version](https://github.com/MVIG-SJTU/AlphaPose/tree/pytorch) of AlphaPose is released!
+Stable version will be ready in two days.
+Currently AlphaPose runs at about **5 fps**.
+Realtime version is coming very soon.
+Stay tuned!

 ## Contents
 1. [AlphaPose](#alphapose)
 2. [Results](#results)